Chuck Zito: Hells Angels

 On August 2, 1979, police discovered a stolen pistol, ammunition and brass knuckles in a borrowed car being driven by Zito after he was stopped for speeding in Harrison, New York.
 He pleaded guilty to third-degree criminal possession of a weapon and was sentenced in White Plains County Court on April 23, 1980, to five years on probation.
 Zito's other convictions included criminal possession of a controlled substance (Quaaludes), and disorderly conduct.
 The Federal Bureau of Investigation (FBI) began monitoring Zito's "meteoric rise" in the Hells Angels and labelled him "a rising star in a dangerous and well-established criminal organization".
 After attaining the rank of vice president in the New York City charter, Zito assisted in the formation of the Hells Angels New York Nomads chapter in November 1984 and became the Nomads' founding president.
 The Nomads chapter, which is based in the Hudson Valley, was allegedly formed after some members became frustrated with restrictions on narcotics distribution imposed by senior members of the New York City charter.
 Zito served as president of the Nomads chapter for ten years.

 According to government informants, Zito and another Hells Angels member, Herbert Reynolds "One-Eyed Bert" Kittel, committed an arson on a building in Mount Vernon, New York, where Zito and Kittel each maintained apartments, on February 6, 1985.
 The blaze was extinguished by the fire department, and authorities found bottles, jars and cans of kerosene in the apartments.
 On February 12, 1985, a second fire completely destroyed the building.
 An insurance investigation determined that the second fire was also the result of arson, and no insurance policies were paid out.

-Zito was part of a contingent of twenty American and British Hells Angels who traveled to Japan on April 23, 1985 to assess the suitability of biker club in Tokyo for potential membership in the organization.
+Zito was part of a contingent of twenty American and British Hells Angels who traveled to Japan on April 23, 1985, to assess the suitability of a biker club in Tokyo for potential membership in the organization.
 The Hells Angels ultimately decided against granting a charter to the Japanese bikers.
 On May 2, 1985, 133 Hells Angels members and associates were arrested on racketeering and drug trafficking charges after a series of law enforcement raids in fourteen cities across the United States.
 The indictments were the culmination of Operation Roughrider, a three-year FBI investigation into the club.
 Fifteen of the arrests took place in the New York metropolitan area, where the New York City chapter headquarters on Manhattan's Lower East Side was raided, and at least one Uzi submachine gun and an undetermined quantity of drugs were seized.
 Zito's home in New Rochelle was also searched by agents of the FBI, the Drug Enforcement Administration (DEA), and local police.